-As of December 31, 2017, the substantial majority of our indebtedness consisted of amounts due under two separate issuances of debentures in 2011 and 2012, respectively, which have been restructured in connection with the Transaction.
-For more information, see "A. Operating Results-Key Factors Affecting Our Results of Operations-Restructuring Plan" above.
+As of December 31, 2018, the substantial majority of our indebtedness consisted of amounts due under two separate issuances of debentures in 2011 and 2012, respectively, which have been restructured in connection with the Transaction.
+For additional information, see "-A. Operating Results-Key Factors Affecting Our Results of Operations-Restructuring Plan" above and "-Debt Restructuring and Refinanced Debt" below.

 First issuance of debentures: on June 27, 2011, we issued debentures in a principal outstanding amount of R\$680.0 million exclusively to BTG Pactual, then one of our controlling shareholders.
 On June 13, 2017, we, Estre Coleta Holding S.A. and BTG Pactual executed a Private Debt Acknowledgment Instrument (Instrumento Particular de Confissão de Dívida) that progressively repealed and replaced the indenture governing our first issuance of debentures, and had substantially the same terms and conditions as those debentures.
-At the closing of the Transaction, we completed our Debt Restructuring, pursuant to which we partially paid down the outstanding balance of these debentures and related debt acknowledgment instrument, then amended and restated the terms of these debentures and related debt acknowledgment instrument in the total principal amount of their remaining outstanding balance.
-For additional information, see "-A. Operating Results-Key Factors Affecting Our Results of Operations-Restructuring Plan" above.
+At the closing of the Transaction, we completed our Debt Restructuring, pursuant to which we partially paid down the outstanding balance of these debentures and related debt acknowledgment instrument, then amended and restated the terms of these debentures and related debt acknowledgment in the total principal amount of their remaining outstanding balance.

 Second issuance of debentures: on December 14, 2012, we completed a second issuance of debentures in a principal outstanding amount of R\$650.0 million.
 At the closing of the Transaction, we completed our Debt Restructuring, pursuant to which we partially paid down the outstanding balance of these debentures, then amended and restated the terms of these debentures in the total principal amount of their remaining outstanding balance.
-For additional information, see "-A. Operating Results-Key Factors Affecting Our Results of Operations- Restructuring Plan" above.